zliobaite/zliobaite.github.io/_posts/2020-6-4-Scaling-of-tooth-wear.md

 layout: post
 category : academia
 tags : [teeth,research]
-title : Scaling of tooth wear rates of mammalian herbivores&#58; what is the baseline&#63;
+title : Scaling of tooth wear rates
 ---
-{% include JB/setup %}

 We get rejections all the time.
 I've had perhaps hundreds of them over the years, jobs, funding applications, research papers.
 But this one somehow got me off guard.
 This was a small scale study prepared over Christmas break and sent to a local journal.
 And it got unlistened to, hopelessly.